Don’t learn harder, learn SMARTER

 Most of us are good starters when it comes to learning a foreign language and terrible finishers.

-Well, it is not a lack of talent.
+It is not a lack of talent.

 It is not a lack of time.